Get more from your Personal Home Manager . . .

 20. Frequently clean the door sealsto ensure that it closes tightly and doesn't leak water onto the floor of your kitchen.

 21. Don't add rinse aid if already in your detergent.
 Some detergents already include rinse aids, so if yours does, then you are just wasting money adding it separately.

 22. Arrange wineglasses carefullyso that they don't bump against either one another or the top of the dishwasher.

 23. Never stack items, as the water spray won't be able to reach the top items.

 24. Use as short a wash cycle as possiblewhich still gets your dishes clean, if your model allows you to change the length or type of wash cycle.

 We hope these 25 tips will help you to reduce energy, improve performance, and extend the useful life of your dishwasher.

 Garbage Disposal DO's and DON'TsThis article and video will help you understand how your garbage disposal works, how to operate it safely and avoid common problems, and the simple maintenance tasks that will keep it running well. more ▶

 Secrets of Microwave CookingDid you know that salt absorbs microwave radiation more than food does, and you should salt your food after cooking?
 This article gives you 66 tips for the best ways to cook using your microwave. more ▶

-Freezer Best PracticesYour freezer is one of the largest energy consumers in your home, and it plays an important role in your family's food health.
-Here are the best ways for organizing your freezer, preparing items for storage, and doing the proper routine maintenance. more ▶
+Freezer Best PracticesYour freezer is one of the largest energy consumers in your home and plays an important role in your family's food health.
+This article provides a best-practices guide for using and maintaining your freezer. more ▶

 Oven Energy-Saving TipsWhether you use your oven every day, or just once in a while, here are some tips that will help you save energy when you are using your oven.
 And food always tastes best when it costs less to prepare! more ▶